-Traffic management (TM) will be in the form of single lane closures facilitated by 2-way temporary traffic lights (TTLs) and convoy system.
+Traffic management (TM) will involve single line closures, facilitated by temporary traffic lights (TTLs).
 If the programme changes, this may result in amendments to the exact TM requirements.
 Where required, alternative pedestrian routes will be included in the TM setup.